Table of Contents

-What is interesting about Apple pricing strategy is that you have multiple choice at each price point.
-If your budget of a computer is at $2,000, you have the base Mac Studio or the case MacBook Pro.
+What is interesting about Apple’s pricing strategy is that you have multiple choices at each price point.
+If your budget for a computer is $2,000, you have the base Mac Studio or the case MacBook Pro.
 If your budget is at $4,000, you have the M1 Ultra Mac Studio or a highly specced 16” MacBook Pro.
 All are perfectly great computers, but which one gives the most bang for your buck?

 - At $2,000 you have the option to either buy a base Mac Studio or a base MacBook Pro, both have their plus and minuses

-- At $4,000 you have the option to either buy a “base” M1 Ultra Mac Studio or a highly specced 16” MacBook Pro with M1 Max chip
+- At $4,000 you have the option to either buy a “base” M1 Ultra Mac Studio or a highly specced 16” MacBook Pro with M2 Max chip

-- Compare this with the base Mac Studio where all 10 compute cores is activated and 24 out of 32 graphic cores of the M1 Max chip are activated, providing a bigger graphic punch than an M2 Pro.
+- In the base Mac Studio where all 10 compute cores are activated and 24 out of 32 graphic cores of the M1 Max chip are activated, providing a bigger graphic punch than an M2 Pro.

 - Port portability is where the Mac Studio is king.
-The Mac Studio has 4 Thunderbolt 4 ports, 2 USB-C ports, SD slot, 2 USB-A port, HDMI port, 10 Gigabit ethernet port.
-Meanwhile, the MacBook Pro only has 3 USB-C ports, HDMI port and an SD card slot.
+The Mac Studio has 4 Thunderbolt 4 ports, 2 USB-C ports, SD slot, 2 USB-A ports, an HDMI port, and a 10 Gigabit ethernet ports.
+Meanwhile, the MacBook Pro only has 3 USB-C ports, an HDMI port, and an SD card slot.

 The Base Mac Studio

 At $2,000, you will get the base version of the Mac Studio.
-Base does not mean that you’ll be shortchanged, but you get something with a punch: 32 GB of memory, 512 GB of storage, M1 Max with 10 computer cores and 24 of the 32 graphic cores activated, loads and loads of ports.
-Alas, you do have to bring your own keyboard, mouse and display but that is one of the beauty of having the choice: you can customize your peripherals to something uniquely you.
+The base does not mean that you’ll be shortchanged, but you get something with a punch: 32 GB of memory, 512 GB of storage, M1 Max with 10 computer cores, and 24 of the 32 graphic cores activated, loads and loads of ports.
+Alas, you do have to bring your own keyboard, mouse, and display but that is one of the beauties of having the choice: you can customize your peripherals to something uniquely you.

 Mobility is something that you will have to compromise with the Mac Studio.
 But with a footprint that is the size of the current Mac Mini, this tiny cube can easily stuff inside your bag when traveling.
-If you do two points and each point has their own display, keyboard and mouse, shuttling the Mac Studio is not a big of a hassle actually.
+If you are constantly shuttling between two points and at each point you have your own monitor, keyboard, and mouse, carrying around the Mac Studio is not a big of a hassle actually.

 The trump card for the Mac Studio is the heatsink.
 When the Mac is not constrained to a mobile dimension of a laptop form factor, Apple engineers have a freer hand to design the best thermal management design for a Mac.
-The result is a heatsink that is basically occupies half the volume of the Mac Studio and performance test shows that the M1 Max on the Mac Studio indeed perform better on long running task thanks to its large heatsink.
+The result is a heatsink that basically occupies half the volume of the Mac Studio and the performance test shows that the M1 Max on the Mac Studio indeed performs better on long-running tasks thanks to its large heatsink.

 Modularity is one of the touted features during the presentation of the Mac Studio.
-Although you unable to upgrade the processor, memory or storage after buying the Mac Studio, there are 6 USB-C ports (4 of the is Thunderbolt 4), 2 USB-A ports, HDMI port, 10 gigabit ethernet port and a SD card slot ensures that you have enough devices to plug into the Mac Studio without the need for a USB hub.
+Although you are unable to upgrade the processor, memory, or storage after buying the Mac Studio, there are 6 USB-C ports (4 of them is Thunderbolt 4), 2 USB-A ports, an HDMI port, 10-gigabit ethernet port, and an SD card slot ensures that you have enough devices to plug into the Mac Studio without the need for a USB hub.